-HOW TO DETOX YOUR HAIR – PART I
+HOW TO HAIR DETOX NATURALLY – PART I

 Strip Your Hair

-This is an especially important step if you use a lot of styling products, dry shampoo and hair products that contain a silicone such as dimethicone.
-All of these products can cause build up on your hair and scalp.
+This is an especially important step if you use a lot of styling products, dry shampoo, and hair products that contain silicone such as dimethicone.
+All of these products can cause build-up on your hair and scalp.

 A Gentle Option

 Some people's hair just doesn't respond well to most clarification processes, especially if they have dry or fragile hair.
 If you use only natural products on your hair, you may find the need to clarify your hair is greatly minimized.

 My hair is fragile, but it likes to fall out too.
 I find a light vinegar solution with several drops of essential oil to be a kinder, gentler method; I particularly like to use Ylang Ylang lavender in my hair rinse.

 The no-poo method is to avoid shampoo and conditioners.
 You ideally want to use nothing on your hair that is shampoo related.
 After you complete your hair detox, you can start using a castile soap bar or another shampoo bar for cleansing, but overall you want to stay away from commercial shampoos.
 These items strip your hair of its vitality, oils, and natural radiance.
 They also breakdown the hair follicles causing damage to the hair as well as the scalp.
 You can use just a baking soda rinse for your shampoo, massaging the mix from the scalp to the tips of the hair, and rinsing completely.
 You can then use a spray of apple cider vinegar for your conditioner.
 Let it sit during your shower, and then rinse out; your final rinse should be with cool water.
 The smell will die out as your hair dries.